MarkusFehrle/Analyze-Gassituation-with-R-from-AGIS-Data-/README.md

 Read Data from
 https://agsi.gie.eu/

-How to adapt to youredlef ?
+How to adapt to yourself ?
 Get you API Key from AGSI website
 Put it in the code